tle-dieu/amazon-connect-copy/ac_migrate/resources/INSTRUCTIONS.md

 Scripts Usage:
 ---------------
+* -R <region> is a needed parameter in AWS CodeBuild environment (e.g. -R us-east-1) to specify region where Amazon Connect instance resides.
+It is optional for other environments.

-ac_save -s  source-instance-alias-name    src-profile-name (DO NOT use option "-G <flows-to-skip>" with "ac_save" script)
+ac_save -s -f -R <region> source-instance-alias-name    src-profile-name (DO NOT use option "-G <flows-to-skip>" with "ac_save" script)

-ac_save -s  dest-instance-alias-name    dest-profile-name  (DO NOT use option "-G <flows-to-skip>" with "ac_save" script)
+ac_save -s -f -R <region> dest-instance-alias-name    dest-profile-name  (DO NOT use option "-G <flows-to-skip>" with "ac_save" script)

-ac_diff  source-instance-alias-name    dest-instance-alias-name    helper_dir
+ac_diff -f source-instance-alias-name    dest-instance-alias-name    helper_dir

 ac_copy [-d] helper_dir